Andy963/chatgpt_telegram_bot/README.md

 - multi language voice message support (azure TTS)
 - picture ocr and translate, summary, tell story joke etc.
 - parse a url link(only summary the text for now)
-- paLM2 support(use azure translate to en and ask palm2)
+- paLM2 support(use azure translate to en and ask palm2, palm2 translate is so weak)
+- azure openai support

 ### Bot commands